 In the following sections, the high priority strategic research projects for the wave and tidal current sectors are developed.
 A number of specific 'candidate projects' and 'actions' are listed for each high priority strategic research project.
-Please note that any additional candidate projects or actions that would help meet the objectives outlined under each high priority strategic research project would be welcomed and would be included in the third Forward Look in Q2 2016.
+Please note that any additional candidate projects or actions that would help meet the objectives outlined under each high priority strategic research project would be welcomed.